 To invite the Mayor please complete our online form.
 We'll let you know if your invitation can be accepted.

-Please note, due to COVID-19 (coronavirus) all mayoral events are currently cancelled until further notice.
+Please note, due to COVID-19 (coronavirus) there are some changes to mayoral events.

 You can follow the Mayor on Twitter @Mayor_Barnsley